bhomer7/Cube-MtG/examples/README.md

 ## `shardpack.def`
 Generates a 15 card pack intended to reprsent spread over a shard(is entirely contained within the shard).
-Currently non-functional
-* 1 Copy of each Land
-* 1 Copy of each Rare
-* 2 Copies of each Uncommon
-* 4 Copies of each Common
-* 1 Land at random with color identity subset of a shard
+* 1 Land at random with color identity subset of a shard containing primary color or colorless(25% of the time)
-* 1 Rare at random with color identity subset of the shard
+* 1 Rare at random with color identity subset of the shard containing primary color or colorless(25% of the time)
 * 2 Uncommons at random with color identity a subset of the shard with at least one color
 * 1 Uncommon at random that is colorless
+* 1 Common at random with color identity equal to the first allied color in the shard
+* 1 Common at random with color identity equal to the second allied color in the shard
-* 4 Commons at random with color identiy a subset of the first ally with at least one color
+* 4 Commons at random with color identities equal to the primary color in the shard
+* 1 Common at random with color identity equal to the first allied pair in the shard
+* 1 Common at random with color identity equal to the second allied pair in the shard
-* 4 Commons at random with color identiy a subset of the second ally with at least one color
+* 1 Common at random with color idenity a subset of the shard
 * 1 Common at random that is colorless
-* 1 Common at random with color identity a subset of the shard

-## `standardpack.def
+## `standardpack.def`
 The standard 15 card pack we've found generates a reasonably well balanced cube.
-Should always be able to generate 40 packs given enough time
-* 1 Copy of each Land
-* 1 Copy of each Rare
-* 2 Copies of each Uncommon
-* 4 Copies of each Common
 * 1 Land at random
 * 1 Rare at random
 * 1 Uncommon at random with an ally identity